jitsi/jitsi-meet/CONTRIBUTING.md

 in the agreement, unfortunately, we cannot accept your contribution.

 ## Creating Pull Requests
-- Make sure your code passes the linter rules beforehand.
+- Make sure your code passes the linter rules ("npm run lint") beforehand.
   The linter is executed automatically when committing code.
 - Perform **one** logical change per pull request.
 - Maintain a clean list of commits, squash them if necessary.
 - Rebase your topic branch on top of the master branch before creating the pull